Apyhtml20/Apyhtml20/README.md

 > *"The best way to predict the future is to engineer it."*

-I'm **Hicham Abadour**, a Software & AI Engineering student at **ENSA Oujda** 🎓, passionate about exploring the frontiers of Artificial Intelligence.
+I'm **Hicham Abadour**, a Software & AI Engineering student at **ENSA Oujda**, passionate about exploring the frontiers of Artificial Intelligence.

 - 🔭 Currently building projects at the intersection of **AI & Systems**
 - 🌱 Deepening expertise and learning about **Deep Learning**, **LLM Architectures** & **System Architectures**